Amphion, Texas: History

 The soil series known as "Amphion clay loam", classed as a fine, mixed, superactive, hyperthermic Pachic Paleustoll, is named after the town.

 Geography

 Amphion is located just east of Farm to Market Road 2146, 9 mi northwest of Pleasanton and 6 mi southwest of Poteet in west-central Atascosa County.

 Education

-Amphion had a summer normal school established sometime before 1900, possibly in 1896.
-By 1904, the local public school had 72 students and two teachers.
-The number of students enrolled in it declined to 54 in 1914 and was still in operation in the 1940s.
 Today, the community is served by the Jourdanton Independent School District.